 The Wildlife Rehabilitation Center of Minnesota provides quality medical care and rehabilitation for all injured, sick, and orphaned wild animals and shares its knowledge with the people who care about them.

-The Wildlife Rehabilitation Center of Minnesota is a hospital for injured and orphaned wild animals.
-The Center offers medical treatment and rehabilitative care to more than 200 different species of wild animals, including songbirds, waterfowl, mammals, reptiles, and amphibians, with the goal of releasing every animal back into the wild.
-The Center also provides education to the public about wildlife and professional training for veterinarians, wildlife rehabilitators, and public officials.
+The Wildlife Rehabilitation Center of Minnesota (WRC) is a hospital for injured and orphaned wild animals.
+The Center provides medical treatment and rehabilitative care to more than 200 different species of wild animals with the goal of releasing every animal back into the wild.
+WRC has many unique volunteer opportunities working hands-on with wildlife.

-The Center is the largest state and federally licensed wildlife rehab facility in the Upper Midwest, providing care and treatment for more than 8,000 injured, diseased, displaced, and orphaned wild animals each year.
+WRC is the largest state and federally licensed wildlife rehab facility in the Upper Midwest, providing care and treatment for more than 14,000 injured and orphaned wild animals each year.

 We'll work with your schedule.

 - 3-4 hours per week